 The Aerial Tramway

 Palm Springs Aerial Tramway is one of Palm Springs’ distinctive attractions.
 Guests will enjoy the mountains when they start to ascend for more than 1700 meters in only 10 minutes.
 Suspended by cables, the car rotates carefully as it climbs, giving guests spectacular mountain views.
 At the top, guests will easily feel the change in temperature as it gets thirty to forty degrees cooler.
-Despite the summer weather in Palm Spring, visitors will enjoy the chilly weather.
+Despite the summer weather in Palm Springs, visitors will enjoy the chilly weather.
 Also, you can check out the hiking trails in the area before heading back down to the bottom.
 A round trip costs about $25.95 for adults and $16.95 for children ages three to ten.

 The Living Desert

-The Living Desert Zoo and Gardens – formerly named The Living Desert Museum – is a not-for-profit zoo and botanical desert garden with importance on desert conservation.
+The Living Desert Zoo and Gardens – formerly named The Living Desert Museum – is a not-for-profit zoo and botanical desert garden with an importance on desert conservation.
 Here, giraffes and ostriches can freely roam the area in picturesque habitats while lizards race throughout the surroundings.
-Creatures such as fennec foxes, snakes, hedgehogs, cheetahs, camels, and other amazing wildlife that thrives in the desert or dry terrains can be observed.
+Creatures such as fennec foxes, snakes, hedgehogs, cheetahs, camels, and other amazing wildlife that thrive in the desert or dry terrains can be observed.
 Also, a petting zoo, the Living Desert Zoo, and Gardens offer a chance to pet some adorable goats, and various educational opportunities go on throughout the day.
 Travelers with accompanying children will surely enjoy the experience.
 Self-guided and shuttle tours are available.
-Restaurants and a gift shop are also available on the property for some souvenirs and refreshments.
+Restaurants and a gift shop are also open on the property for souvenirs and refreshments.

 Robolights